The Cunning Approach – Online Tarot Course

 Cutting the cake proved to be a mite difficult – hence the ‘Psycho’ pose with the knife!

 I can’t tell you how much I enjoyed my 70th Birthday Party – it was ace!
 It was great to play music with Steve, Julie, Mike, Fee and Courtney – and then went on to drum with Beltane when they arrived.
-It gladdened my heart to see the village hall full of very diverse folk from all walks of life including our local Rector, all getting on famously with each other, many of whom had never met before – and the only common factor was myself and Tia.
+It gladdened my heart to see the village hall full of very diverse folk from all walks of life including our local Rector, all getting on famously with each other, many of whom had never met before – and the only common factor was myself and Laetitia.

 After all the months of planning it all was over very quickly and it seemed like before I knew it, people were making their way home from what later on turned out to be the Party of the Year – as very swiftly following that we entered Lockdown.
 Just in time – phew!